ChrstphrHll/npc_gen/students/Jaedyn Arbane.md

 ---
 # Jaedyn Arbane
 ### Description
-- Half-Elf Paladin from Magmus Centerhold
+- Half-Elf Paladin from Aldercrown Empire
 - 1st year Exploration student in Treskal
 - shoulder length straight grey hair that's messy, Amber eyes, and Dark Tan skin
 - Is Private and Picky, and has Invention as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes